shayo21/LITA_CAPSTONE-SALES-DATA-SQL/README.md

 This project aims at giving insights on the sales performance of a company over the past months using SQL query to generate insights and tell a compelling stories about the query or data generated.

 ### Data source
-The data source used is Sales_data.csv file [Download Here]([LITA Capstone Dataset.xlsx](https://github.com/user-attachments/files/17631478/LITA.Capstone.Dataset.xlsx)
+The data source used is Sales_data.csv file
-)